 How to show month name or weekday for a date, first or last day of the month, week start date, subtracting dates, and more Microsoft Excel date formulas.
-Get the free workbook with examples.
+Get the free workbook with date formula in Excel examples.

 And if your dates won't change format, see the Date Format Troubleshooting Tips page.

-To calculate the number of days between two specific dates, you don't need a special function -- just subtract the earlier date from the later date, with a simple worksheet formula.
+To find the number of calendar days between two specific dates, you don't need a special function.
+Just subtract the earlier date from the later date, using the minus sign.

 In this example, there is a January start date in cell A2 and a June end date in cell B2.

-To find the number of dates between the start date and end date, use this formula in cell C2:
+To find the number of days between the start date and end date, use this formula in cell C2:

-This formula starts with a cell reference to the end data in cell B2, and subtracts the start date in cell A2
+This formula starts with a cell reference to the end date in cell B2, and subtracts the start date in cell A2

 Tip: If the result looks like a date, instead of a number, change the cell's number format to General